curious-containers/curious-containers.github.io/_docs/100-red-container-engines.md

 ## Nvidia-Docker

-To enable support for nvidia GPUs you can use the nvidia-docker engine.
-The configuration for nvidia-docker is similar to the docker configuration.
+To enable support for nvidia GPUs you can use the `nvidia-docker` engine.
+The configuration for `nvidia-docker` is similar to the `docker` configuration.
 Additional there are hardware requirements for GPUs.
 If the executing computer can't fulfill the GPU requirements the execution will not be successful.

+This engine requires CUDA to be installed in the container images.
+See the [Nvidia Docker](/docs/container-images#nvidia-docker) section in the container images documentation for more information on building compatible images.

 ### Example Configuration